jaredden1/Chefs-kiss/README.md

 ## Acknowledgements:
 1. [Deployment support article](https://dev.to/stlnick/how-to-deploy-a-full-stack-mern-app-with-heroku-netlify-ncb?utm_source=dormosheio&utm_campaign=dormosheio)

 ## Future Features:

+### These future features and much more were all added to my remake of Chef's Kiss known as [Urban Forager](https://github.com/jaredden1/The-Urban-Forager).

 1. Separate frontend pages into further React Components (i.e. 'Restaurant Lists, Buttons, and Inputs')
 2. Add a Show Page and implement a feature to allow users to add their impressions of a restaurant.